 Selecting the messaging service depends mainly on the business requirements.
 Non-functional requirements are also key in identifying which messaging service will be sufficient for the business application.
 Even though these services are similar, they are all designed for specific requirements or scenarios.
-These services can be used side by side in scenarios to fulfil different roles.
+These services can be used side by side in scenarios to fulfill different roles.

 By default, security is a crucial topic when it comes to cloud computing in general.
 Security must be a prerequisite to all levels in cloud architecture.
 Best practices include restricting access to Virtual Machines and App Services.
 Understanding network security groups (NSGs) and how to manage rules is of utmost importance.
 NSGs can be associated with subnets or individual virtual machine instances within that subnet and can allow or deny network traffic.

 The use of encryption in data storage is another option, which is on by default in most cases.
 Some Azure services provide built-in authentication and authorisation capabilities, but it is important to understand what can be configured.
 The example below from Microsoft shows the authentication and authorisation of a middleware component.

 An architecture diagram showing requests being intercepted by a process in the site sandbox which interacts with identity providers before allowing traffic to the deployed site.

 The last aspect we will be looking at is logging and monitoring.
 Microsoft Azure offers various logging and monitoring tools at both the infrastructure and application levels.
 Integrating these tools helps with gathering and analysing insights in your Azure environment.
 Alerts are also available to notify different teams and can be configured appropriately in any exceptional situation. i.e., High CPU usage, memory licks, exceptions, etc.